 Frequently Asked Questions

-Do I need to reach “Active”, “High Energy”, or “Pushing” levels every day?
+Do I need to reach "Active" or "High Energy" levels every day?

 No!
-In fact, consistently alternating between “Active” and “High Energy” days with occasional “Balanced” days for recovery often represents an optimal pattern for most people.
-Consistent “Pushing” scores may indicate a need for more recovery.
+Consistently alternating between "Active" and "High Energy" days with occasional "Balanced" days for recovery often represents an optimal pattern for most people.
 This aligns with the Zolt Scoring Philosophy.

 Why did my score stay moderate even though I had an intense workout?